 Fax: +49 821 50910-999

-Data controller for data collection, processing and use of data relating to the use of our internet services is PATRIZIA Immobilien AG and its subsidiary companies.
+The responsible party for data collection, data processing and data use in connection with the use of our internet offering is PATRIZIA Immobilien AG and its subsidiaries.

 2. General information